n0-computer/iroh-experiments/iroh-dag-sync/README.md

 ## Network protocol

+The network protocol is a basic request/response protocol, using a QUIC stream.

+### Request

 A request consists of traversal options and options to configure the inline predicate.
 In this example we are using a simple postcard-encoded rust enum for this, and using [ron] for parsing the enum.